Helping millions of people navigate the world of technology.

 Repair option for C++

-After the repair is complete, you will have to restart your computer to apply the changes.
+After the repair is complete, you must restart your computer to apply the changes.

-Another prime reason behind the error message can be corruption in the Microsoft Store.
+Another prime reason behind the error message is corruption in the Microsoft Store.
 You can quickly remove the corruption by reinstalling the Microsoft Store.
 To do that, open Command Prompt as an administrator, type the following commands, and press Enter.

 Get-AppXPackage | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}